SebastianoF/bruker2nifti/README.md

 Moreover, a launcher can be automatically created to access the GUI with no-Python knowledge required.

 #### Python command shell
-Create a [virtualenvironment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), activate it, and install the stable release `pip install bruker2nifti`.
+After installing the stable release with `pip install bruker2nifti`, access the Python command shell typing `python` (or `ipython` if the
-Access the Python command shell typing `python` (or `ipython` if the [interactive command](https://en.wikipedia.org/wiki/IPython) shell is preferred), then import bruker2nifti with
+[interactive command](https://en.wikipedia.org/wiki/IPython) shell is preferred), then import bruker2nifti with
 ```
 import bruker2nifti